 The Jeanne Clery Disclosure of Campus Security and Campus Crime Statistics Act is the landmark federal law that requires colleges and universities to disclose important security policies, annual information about crime on and around campus, and CSU's policies on drugs and alcohol.
 Information must also be published concerning interpersonal violence policies and resources.
-The entire Campus Safety (Clery Act) policy can be found at this link
+The entire Campus Safety (Clery Act) policy can be found in the University's Policy Library.

 Crime Statistics—Annual Report